algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing Your Bitbucket Server Authorization

 If you want to review your Bitbucket Server authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior Bitbucket Server authorizations
+Simply scroll to the "Source Control Management" section to view any prior Bitbucket Server authorizations.

 **Enterprise Users:** By default, new Algorithmia instances can only store source code internally within the Algorithmia platform.
 As such, you may not see Bitbucket Server listed within the above section until your administrator enables Bitbucket Server as a source host.
 {: .notice-info}